termux/termux-packages/README.md

 * Install the Android NDK, version r11, at `$HOME/lib/android-ndk`.
 Override this by setting the environment variable `$NDK` to point at another location.

 Alternatively a Dockerfile is provided which sets up a pristine image suitable for building packages.
 To build the docker image, run the following command:

-    docker build --rm=true -t termux .
+    docker build -t termux .

 After build is successful, you can open an interactive prompt inside the container using:

-    docker run --rm=true -ti termux /bin/bash
+    docker run -ti termux bash

 Building a package
 ==================